vhsdream/autocaliweb/README.md

 - Easy theme switching
 - Batch edits of books
 - ISBNDB as an additional provider for metadata
-- Usage of `DOCKER_MODS` from linuxserver.io and other sources
+- Usage of `DOCKER_MODS` from sources like linuxserver.io and others

 ## Installation